Listen to this article here

 The legendary comedian and filmmaker has turned the horror genre upside down.
-Now, expectations are even higher for his latest project after he released a teaser in the form of a single movie poster on Twitter on July 22.
+Now, expectations are even higher for his latest project following last year’s release of a movie poster and the recent movie trailer.

 The poster for Nope features a large, dark cloud trailing a string that ominously hovers over a brightly lit town.
 The town’s nestled in a valley surrounded by fields and mountains.
 Text above the clouds–“A new terror from the mind of Academy Award winner Jordan Peele”–add to the expectation that the latest installment from Peele promises to be another thriller full of twists and turns.